What are the dates of the program?

 You can participate in the Home Tutor Program any time of year and for as short as four weeks and as long as 12 weeks.
 Let us know your desired length, and we’ll look for a host family open to that time!

 Will I be able to connect with other English Tutors in Italy?

 Absolutely!
 We’ll connect you with other participants throughout the country at the time of your program and invite you to a Facebook group specifically for our InterExchange participants in Italy.
 Our in-country partner will also help you connect.

-If I decide not to work with a presented school or family, am I eligible for a refund?
+If I decide not to work with a presented family, am I eligible for a refund?

 Please see the stipulations of our refund policy.

 Will I have Internet access?

 The majority of our families have Internet access in their homes.
 The basics like electricity, water, and heat go without saying.
 In a rural area, it may be more difficult to access public transportation to get into town, but you’ll always have the option to discuss with your host family how they get around and stay social in a non-urban environment.

 Do I need a visa?